mmunson94/Portfolio-Project-1/README.md

 <br>

 * ### Landing page image
-   * The Landing page Includes a striking black & white image of the Manchester United team involved with the tragic event that instantly grabs the users attention
+   * The Landing page includes a striking black & white image of the Manchester United team who were involved in the tragic event.
+This instantly grabs the users attention and provokes intrigue on the subject.

-   * The image used correlates to the theme of the page as the black & white image reflects the time period and somber mood of the topic.
+   * The image used correlates to the theme of the page as the black & white image reflects the time period and sombre mood of the topic.

 <br>